½ tsp saffron strands

 Heat oil in a large skillet over low.
 Add bell peppers, onion, tomatoes, garlic and cilantro stems, and season to taste with salt and pepper.
 Increase heat to medium-high and cook for about 5 minutes, stirring occasionally, until the onion is transparent.

-Nestle fish into vegetables, sprinkle with paprika, red-pepper flakes, 1 tsp salt and 1/2 teaspoon pepper.
+Nestle fish into vegetables, sprinkle with paprika, red-pepper flakes, 1 tsp salt and ½ tsp pepper.
 Pour the prepared saffron water over everything.
-(We did this one day in advance, and refrigerated until we finished the dish, but it’s not mandatory.
-The overnight rest, however, gave all the flavors a chance to meld
+(We did this one day in advance, and refrigerated until we cooked the fish, but it’s not mandatory.
+Overnight the flavors melded beautifully.

-When ready to cook, add olives and 1 TBS preserved lemon paste.
+When ready to cook, add olives and 1 TBS If & When.
 Bring mixture to a boil over high, reduce to low, cover and simmer for 15 to 20 minutes, basting the fish every 5 minutes.
 Sprinkle with the cilantro leaves during the last few minutes of cooking.

 Taste for seasoning and serve, setting the fish on top of the vegetables.
 Serve warm or at room temperature.